Facts about Uganda Tourism

 Arab traders moved inland from the Indian Ocean coast of East Africa in the 1830s.
 They were followed in the 1860s by British explorers searching for the source of the Nile.
 Protestant missionaries entered the country in 1877, followed by Catholic missionaries in 1879.
 The United Kingdom placed the area under the charter of the British East Africa Company in 1888, and ruled it as a protectorate from 1894.
 As several other territories and chief doms were integrated, the final protectorate called Uganda took shape in 1914.
 From 1900 to 1920, a sleeping sickness epidemic killed more than 250,000 people, about two-thirds of the population in the affected lake-shore areas.

 Tourism in Uganda is focused on Uganda’s landscape and wildlife.Uganda Safaris exposes very diverse cultures, landscape, flora, and fauna.
 In the late 1960s, Uganda had a prosperous tourist industry with 100,000 visitors each year.
 Tourism was the country’s fourth largest earner of foreign exchange.
 The tourist industry ended in the early 1970s because of political instability.
-By the late 1980s, Uganda’s political climate had stabilized and conditions were suitable for reinvestment in Uganda’s tourist industry.
+By the late 1980s, Uganda’s political climate had stabilized and conditions were suitable for reinvestment in Uganda’s tourism industry.
 However, the loss of charismatic wildlife in previously popular safari parks such as Murchison Falls National Park and Queen Elizabeth National Park prevented these parks from competing with similar tourist attractions in neighboring Kenya and Tanzania.
 Uganda’s tourist industry instead promoted its tropical forests.
 The keystone of the new industry became Bwindi Impenetrable National Park.
 With more than 300 Mountain Gorillas, Bwindi Impenetrable National Park has approximately half of the world’s population of Mountain Gorillas(Gorilla trekking safaris).

 About three-quarters of Uganda’s tourists are from other African countries.
 Kenya, which borders Uganda, is the biggest source of tourists to Uganda, making up almost half of all arrivals into the country.
 The number of visitors from Tanzania, Rwanda, the Democratic Republic of the Congo, and Sudan is quite low.
 As Uganda is a landlocked country, it is very dependent on connections through Kenya for most of its transport.
 International travelers sometimes prefer to fly into Nairobi before connecting to Uganda’s capital Kampala as this is often cheaper.